-We take high school students on a week-long tour of UC, CSU, and private college campuses in the Bay Area and southern California as they prepare to apply for college.
-We host college presentations and organize college application workshops that expose our students to the wide array of college options outside of California.
+High school students take a week-long tour of UC, CSU, and private college campuses in the Bay Area and southern California as they prepare to apply for college.
+We host college presentations and college application workshops that expose our students to the wide array of college options outside of California.
 Students are encouraged to attend local college fairs such as the annual NACAC and Colleges that Change Lives fairs.

 We also partner with college admissions offices to provide students opportunities to visit private colleges outside of California via each college’s “Fly-In Program.”
 Students participate in monthly advisories which are facilitated by our staff and include college presentations, research, college application and financial aid workshops.